 |Genre:||Romance, Drama, Comedy|

-Once she had such a beautiful life, but now it's in ruins.
-Her wonderful London apartment directly opposite the picturesque Hampstead Park is in ever-increasing need of renovation, but the American Emily (Diane Keaton) can't pay for the damage because she only got a mountain of debt from her late husband - and many painful memories of his infidelity.
-More and more she retreats into her little nest and is particularly afraid of contact with her neighbour Fiona (Lesley Manville) and her friends.
-But when one day she helps a stranger (Brendan Gleeson) who is attacked by a group of thugs in the park, her life suddenly changes.
-Emily is fascinated by the odd Donald, who has been living in a small hidden hut in the park for many years.
-But now his idyllic home is in danger of coming to an end, as it is to give way to a luxury construction project for which Fiona is also a champion.
-Finally Emily has a new goal in life - she wants to help Donald to stay in Hampstead Park - and in her vicinity -…
+Once she had such a beautiful life, but it is now in ruins.
+Her wonderful London apartment just across the road from picturesque Hampstead Park is in increasing need of renovation, but American Emily (Diane Keaton) can't pay for the damage, having been left nothing but a mountain of debt by her late husband - and many painful memories of his infidelity.
+More and more she retreats into her little nest, especially shying away from contact with her neighbor Fiona (Lesley Manville) and her friends.
+But when one day she helps a stranger (Brendan Gleeson) who is attacked by a group of thugs in the park, her life changes abruptly.
+For Emily is fascinated by the oddball Donald, who has lived in a small hidden cabin in the park for many years.
+But now his idyllic home is threatened with the end, because it is to make way for a luxury building project, for which Fiona is also strongly in favour.
+At last, Emily has a new goal in life - she wants to help Donald stay at Hampstead Park - and near her.

-On the side of a wonderfully grumpy Brendan Gleeson and spiced with a good portion of British humor, Diane Keaton can convince in a charming romance that has some really beautiful moments and in the truest sense of the word dreamlike pictures to offer.
-The simple, but somehow very idyllic empire that Donald has built up certainly leads to some (admittedly idealized) dreams of dropout.
-Director Joel Hopkins ("Wie in alten Zeiten") relies on an overall rather discreet production, which largely does without slapstick or a lot of tempo.
-This gives the very nice story an additional sympathetic note.
+Side a wonderfully grumpy Brendan Gleeson and spiced with a fair amount of British humor, Diane Keaton is thus able to convince in a charming romance that has some truly beautiful moments and literally dreamlike images to offer.
+The simple, but somehow very idyllic empire that Donald has built for himself, certainly leads to (admittedly idealized) dropout dreams for many.
+Director Joel Hopkins (Like in the old times) relies on an overall rather decent staging, which largely avoids slapstick or much speed.
+This adds an extra sympathetic touch to the very nice story.